 Does progress in an ALEKS Prep and Learning Module count toward placement?

 No. You must complete a new proctored assessment to change your placement result.
 When you have completed the requirements, return to Testing Services to retake the assessment.

 Can I change to a different Prep and Learning Module later?

 No. You may only use one Prep and Learning Module.
 If you are unsure which module to select, use the module recommended by ALEKS PPL, or consult with your advisor.

-Request an appointment for the ALEKS PPL or contact your campus Testing Center for more information.
+Contact your campus Testing Center for more information.

 Have questions?
 Contact our Information Center